vch-institute/blackhole/docs/INSTALL.md

 <h5>REQUIREMENTS,
  Linux or Windows Server with installed Webserver, GitHub, JRE8+, & Solr 7.5.0, 4+GB of RAM.  </h5></br>

+<h2>After Install: Accessing the Search Features</h2>
+*Read the install instructions below for your operating system, feel free to ask questions* Once you are finished with the installation of all the required parts You can just use the localhost/blackhole url to get to the pages If you are operating over LAN, use the machines LAN ip address.
+*Example: 10.2.1.2/blackhole*
+When on the page for the Search, you will need to enter the query you wish to use Followed by the name of the core (not core name, but field at top 'name') Followed by localhost for the server field.
+Alternatively you can use your server IP.
+Don't try to connect to Solr Cores from a webserver.
+You need to run them both on the same machine or you cannot properly query and request From the API.
+Once you have done all that, search results will show.
+Click the Queries Menu item for information on how to refine and define your queries So they are elastic and can be modified to the type of content you are searching for.

+Updates and features will come soon, If you think you may be able to help.
+Feel free to contact me.
+Kind regards, Happy Searching, -Ricky N.

 <h1>Ubuntu,Debian, other apt ready Distributions of Linux.</h1>

 ```